ryandhasgit/Comedy/Beat Bin/I Stole Your Dumb Identity and You Can Have This Shit Back.md

 seriously, is that phone line ever going to stop ringing?

-i looked at yoru credit history. who maxes out a cracker barrel credit card within five days of opening? how many fucking country fried stakes can a person eat in that time? i've done the math.
+i looked at yoru credit history. who maxes out a cracker barrel credit card within five days of opening? how many fucking country fried stakes can a person eat in that time? i've done the math and it boggles me.

+let's look over your bank statement, shall we?

+$559 on wigs
+$2,000 on cat puppets

 security question